 What is a Wisconsin registered agent?

-A Wisconsin registered agent functions as your business's official point of contact for receiving:
+A Wisconsin registered agent is your business's official point of contact for receiving:

 • Service of process (lawsuits and subpoenas)